KiraiEEE/KiraiEEE/README.md

 **When I'm not coding or anime-ing, you can catch me chowing down on some ramen, practicing my sword-fighting skills, or just chilling with my fellow homies. 🍜🗡️👥**

-**Hit me up at akram.bf.web@gmail.com if you want to chat about anime, coding, or anything in between.
+**Hit me up at akram.bf.web@gmail.com if you want to chat about anime, coding, AI, Gaming or anything in between.
 Let's be friends! 🤗**

 **Stay classy, stay cool and dont be a fool!** (WestJett said) 😎🐱‍👤